Top 10 Interesting Facts About The World

 - Saudi Arabia is the world’s only nation which has no rivers.

-- It has been rumoured that it is possible to see the Great Wall from space, but actually, it can not.
+- It has been rumoured that it is possible to see the Great Wall from space.

 Did you know that Earth really is not a sphere?
 That we are rocketing 67,000 mph around the sun?
 The most fresh water on Earth is being stored up in Antarctica?